The Correct Botanical Name

 A number of plants share its common name, so it's important to specify the taxonomy of Italian bugloss to avoid confusion.
 Its botanical name is Anchusa azurea.
 I grow the 'Dropmore' cultivar, and, unless otherwise stated, it is to that cultivar that I refer to the information below.

 Anchusa azurea 'Dropmore' is a herbaceous perennial.
 It is, however, a short-lived perennial, being a rather fussy plant to grow (see below under Growing Conditions, Caveats) and prone to dying prematurely.
+Consequently, many gardeners treat it as a biennial.
+Frankly, the plant is so pretty and so unusual that I would still choose to grow it even if I had to treat it as if it were an annual.

 There are two defining characteristics of Italian bugloss, that is, qualities that should make people take notice of it: